vinods03/AWS-Serverless-CDC-project/README.md

 All the loads / changes done on the RDS MySQL database will be captured on the S3 data lake.

 We are not using Redshift for storage or EMR for processing.
-However DynamoDB is being used to capture audit information.
+S3 is used for storage and glue jobs for processing.
+DynamoDB is being used to capture audit information.